- Travel and Places»

 6. There's something missing here... the food

 Maybe food isn't on your mind.
 Maybe you have other things on your plate than burritos.
 If you're getting serious this book will help.
-It is thorough and will get the job done.
+It is thorough and will get the job done

 5. It's hard to be vegetarian and impossible to be vegan

-If you're trying to cut down on meat, Japanese food is a godsend.
+Speaking of food, if you're trying to cut down on meat, Japanese food is a godsend.
 Most Japanese meals don't orbit around meat.
 The few that do aren't eaten frequently.
 However, going full-blown vegan is not easy.
 Remember, a culture spread over countless islands won't be in a hurry to stop eating fish.

 For these reasons, it's not easy for a Japanese person to understand why anyone would want to be vegetarian in the first place.
 It's like wearing body armor to bed.
 Sure, it's possible but what's the point?